Carey (song): Background

 In early 1970, Mitchell's relationship with Graham Nash had recently ended, and she decided to fly to Greece for a break, with a female friend.
 Mitchell's European travels, which also encompassed France and Spain, were intended as a "time out" from her increasing fame and fortune in the music business.
-After a few days in Athens the two friends traveled to Crete, rented a car and drove to Matala on the south coast of the island.
+After a few days in Athens the two friends traveled to Crete, rented a car, and drove to Matala on the south coast of the island.

 There, Mitchell met a red-haired cane-carrying American, Cary Raditz, who was working as a cook at the Mermaid café (now the site of the Petra & Votsalo restaurant).
 She wrote the first version of "Carey" in Matala, for Raditz's 24th birthday.
-After about two months, she and Raditz traveled to Athens together, but Mitchell then flew alone to Paris, where she wrote "California", referencing Raditz as a "red, red rogue", and on returning to the U.S. completed "Carey" together with other songs for the Blue album.
+After about two months, she and Raditz traveled to Athens together, but Mitchell then flew alone to Paris, where she wrote "California", referring to Raditz as a "red, red rogue" and, on returning to the U.S., completed "Carey" together with other songs for the Blue album.